-In the present setting of hyper-competitive environment, the survival of any business hinges on its ability to handle the competition while keeping track of the latest technological trends relevant to its operations and utilizing them effectively with the aim of becoming a profitable venture.
+In the present setting of hyper-competitive environment, the survival of any business hinges on its ability to handle the competition while keeping track of the latest technological trends relevant to its operations and utilizing them effectively to become a profitable venture.
 As such, the healthcare industry is not insulated from the changing trends.
 “Goldman Sachs says the digital revolution could save healthcare providers $300 billion.
 It’s clear that smartphone technology and mobile apps are going to continue to reshape healthcare.”

-Think about any product or place or activity you would like, and I am sure you will find a relevant app for that.
+Think about any product or place, or activity you would like, and I am sure you will find a relevant app for that.
 Say, for example, from banking to e-commerce, entertainment, there’s an app covering a wide variety of services, and the healthcare industry is no longer an exception.
-Moreover, they started to introduce mobile platforms across the care delivery cycle, creating a voluminous medical app market.
+Moreover, they started introducing mobile platforms across the care delivery cycle, creating a voluminous medical app market.

-Speed and quality are the two major aspects used in serving the healthcare sector effectively, do you agree?
-But at the same time there are several undying challenges demanding of the sector having led to major inventions and enhancements.
-However, there are various questions concerning digitization in healthcare such as its benefits, need for advanced analytics to drive significant changes, the potential investment required, Quality Assurance and Testing, and the list goes on.
-Now adequacy, quality and security are some of the main concerns which must be considered before they can be securely conveyed to the clients.
+Speed and quality are the two major aspects of serving the healthcare sector effectively, do you agree?
+But at the same time, several undying challenges are demanding of the sector have led to major inventions and enhancements.
+However, there are various questions concerning digitization in healthcare, such as its benefits, the need for advanced analytics to drive significant changes, the potential investment required, Quality Assurance and Testing, and the list goes on.
+Now adequacy, quality, and security are some of the main concerns which must be considered before they can be securely conveyed to the clients.

 One of the biggest QA challenges is getting the healthcare applications tested and accepted under certifiable conditions with an expansive and invariably developing variety of cell phones and OS versions.
 Below, I would like to mention specific challenges usually faced while testing healthcare applications.